 Miss Meadowlark christened another Minnesota Saturday morning with her singular symphony of song.
-She truly set my tone of joy as the hinge pins creaked on our back screen door and I stepped outside to drink in the fragrance of our nearby Lilac Bush.
-The aroma of those Lilacs were like a dessert after having just given our mother thanks for the great breakfast she prepared for us daily.
+She truly set my tone of joy as the hinge pins creaked on our farm home’s back-porch screen door as I stepped outside to drink in the fragrance of the new day and our nearby Lilac bush.
+The aroma of those Lilacs were like a dessert after having just given our mother thanks for the great breakfast she prepared for us.

 On our farm, Dad grew the rich forage legume known as Alfalfa.
 It was replete in nutrients for our livestock to eat and thrive by, rather than feeding them a simple grass hay.
-Among our family, and others in our farming community, we knew the proper name for this crop, but everyone still called the alfalfa “hay”.
-And for that Saturday, in particular, haying season was upon us.
+Among our family, and others in our farming community, we knew the proper name for this crop, but everyone still called the Alfalfa by the common nomenclature of “hay”.
+And, for that Saturday, in particular, haying season was upon us.

-A few days prior to this busy haying event, Dad had used his Sickle Mower to cut our alfalfa crop down.
-It now lay drying in the sunshine.
-Another day or so, and Dad would then rake the crop into windrows to make it easier to bale.
+A few days prior to this busy haying event, Dad had used his “International Harvester” Sickle Mower to cut our Alfalfa crop down.
+Now came a time for the hay to lay drying in the sunshine.
+Another day or so, and Dad would pull an implement behind his “Farmall” Model H tractor that would then rake the crop into windrows to make it easier to bale.

-Thankfully, for our folks, there were usually young, local high school students who were always eager to make a few extra dollars, so Dad would hire on those he needed to get this operation completed.
-This agricultural operation was sometimes complicated by “Mother Nature” who pressed Dad and crew to bale hay as fast as they could, even into the nighttime, if need be, so they could get the dry hay into the barn’s haymow before rains came down from the sky.
-Moisture in the hay could hurt its food value by a strong rain “hammering” at the fragile alfalfa leaves out in the field.
+Thankfully, for our folks, there were usually young, local high school students who were always eager to make a few extra dollars, so Dad would hire enough of those strong youngsters that he needed to get this operation completed.
+This agricultural operation was sometimes complicated by “Mother Nature”.
+Approaching rain storms often pressed Dad and his crew to bale hay as fast as they could, even into the nighttime, if need be, so they could get the dry hay into the barn’s haymow before rain fell from the sky.
+Moisture in the hay could hurt its food value, and a strong rain, “hammering” at the cut and fragile Alfalfa leaves was not good.
 Worse yet, if the hay was baled wet, those tight bales, with moisture inside, could burst into flames in the barn’s upstairs haymow by a process known as spontaneous combustion/ignition.
 Then, our entire barn could burn to the ground.

-Now, it was another family or team member that would drive up alongside our father with an empty flat rack wagon.
+Now, it was another family member (or hired hand) that would drive up alongside our father with an empty flat rack wagon.
 Dad brought the baler to a standstill while a full wagon was unhitched and an empty wagon hooked onboard.
-The tractor engine was revved up and the baling commenced once again.
+The tractor engine was revved up by our father and the baling commenced once again.